ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 | Textual inversion or embeddings                                                       | ❌ | ❌ | ❌  | ✅       |
 | Send images from history to Image-to-image, ControlNet, Inpainting, and/or IP-Adapter | ❌ | ❌ | ❌  | ✅       |
 | Reset button (defaulting the parameters)                                              | ❌ | ❌ | ❌  | ✅       |

-## Disclaimer
-- This tool is intended for creating art and exploring creative image generation.
-- **Use responsibly.** Please refrain from using it for any malicious or harmful activities.
-- NSFW generation is supported, but do it at your own risk.

 ## Preview
 ### V1: